Why Use This

 Load context on-demand when needed:

-- `@.claude/context/index.md` - Full context discovery index
+- `@.claude/context/index.json` - Full context discovery index

 ## Trigger Conditions